My Big Fat Social Media Marketing Experiment

 I asked all the pertinent questions and adjusted my strategy accordingly, but nothing I did made a difference.
 I compared notes with other brand-focused authors and they reported many of the same issues.
 I was left with the cold reality that social media marketing just does not work well for indie authors.
 There are exceptions to any rule, but the rule stood firm.
 As a result, I decided to rebuild my strategy from the ground up.

-Part of this involved a notable website revision.
-Along with a cosmetic polish, I moved all of my social media links to the bottom of the page.
-A minor tweak, but with major implications.
-You can still find me on social media, but I made the task a little bit harder.
+Part of this involved a website revamp.
+Along with a cosmetic polish, I removed all of my social media links.
+It was a minor tweak, but with major implications.
+You can still find me on social media (for now), but I made the task a little bit harder.

 I readily admit that this flies in the face of current marketing wisdom.
 Your social network should be front and center for all to see.
 Right?
 Well, not necessarily.
 The data says otherwise, at least in my world.
 I am willing to bet that a calculated restriction will result in the exact same engagement and click-through rates that I had before.
-Hell, they might even improve since I won’t be polluting my feeds with filler content.
+Hell, they might even improve since I won’t be bouncing readers from my website.

 In a basic sense, I decided to put my cred where my keyboard is.
 I deleted my automation accounts and wiped the docket clean.
 This post will serve as a catch-all explanation as to why I have restricted my social media presence.
 The goal is to prove a valuable point: that it will have zero impact my brand.